sammi-turner/Blog/setting-forth-in-c.md

 ## What does getVedder() do?

-1. Declares a pointer to a local 'eddieVedder' array.
+1. Declares a pointer to a local "eddieVedder" array.
-2. Reserves a chunk of memory for the array using 'malloc'.
+2. Reserves a chunk of memory for the array using "malloc".
 3. Copies our hard-coded lyrics to the array.
 4. Returns the array.

 ## What does the main function do?

-1. Declares a pointer to a 'chorus' array.
+1. Declares a pointer to a "chorus" array.
-2. Sets chorus equal to the result of calling 'getVedder()'
+2. Sets chorus equal to the result of calling "getVedder()".
-3. Prints a format string where '%s' is a placeholder for 'chorus' and '\n' is a line break.
+3. Prints a format string where percent-s is a placeholder for "chorus" and slash-n denotes a line break.
 4. Frees up the memory borrowed earlier using malloc.
 5. On Windows, execution of the program is paused, and the user is prompted to "press any key".